Qing-damn/QIng-damn.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
-"NGI-VISION Lab · School of Computer Science and Engineering · Northeastern University, Shenyang, China · A member of China’s '985 Project' Universities"
+NGI-VISION Lab · School of Computer Science and Engineering · Northeastern University, Shenyang, China · A member of China’s '985 Project' Universities

 profile: